Louisville Nursing Home Abuse Attorney Explains How Injuries Can Be More Than Skin Deep

 Why Does Nursing Home Psychological Abuse Occur?

-Most, if not all, of nursing home psychological abuse is tied to poor decisions made by the nursing home, whether it is shoddy staff training, inadequate background checks, or poor staff working conditions.
-Put simply, when nursing homes attempt to save money by not properly caring for their employees, the residents suffer.
+Most, if not all, of psychological abuse is tied to poor decisions made by the facility, whether it is shoddy staff training, inadequate background checks, or poor staff working conditions.
+Put simply, when nursing facilities attempt to save money by not properly caring for their employees, the residents suffer.

-The most common underlying reasons for nursing home psychological abuse include:
+The most common underlying reasons for elder home psychological abuse include: